codeforwings/material-design-3-import-export-ext/docs/src/dev/readme_material_design_3_import_export_ext.dev.md

    1. json import creator
    2. export cli maybe clipboard
 3. Icon / Logo
+   * look at codeforwings repo. outdated but has the icon pack there

 * Append / Clean up other notes. especially about this code
 * Link to other repo
 4. Add tree folder for vitepress...
 * really need consolidate a cheatsheet repo
 5. shadowDom / refactor to it's own repo or something
+* test matrix
+* update browerstack tutorial?
+* add shadowdom. maybe make a checklist using the project / issues

 ## Dev Notes
 * Personally just hope they'll integrate it into the Material Theme Builder...